 Product Comparison Table

-Before purchasing the best mattress for guest room, there are a few questions you should ask yourself.
+Before purchasing the best guest mattress, there are a few questions you should ask yourself.
 This will help you check what you need and want for your guests' bedding!

 Will Guests Use The Mattress A Lot?

-This is an essential question to answer when selecting the best mattress for guest room.
+This is an essential question to answer when selecting the guest beds mattresses.
 Usually, guests use this several times a year when you have people visiting.
 Because of the sporadic use, you're able to spend less on a mattress without scrimping on quality and durability.

 I recommend that you select options under $300, which has the balance of softness and firmness.
-That way, you don't spend a lot, but your guests still have a good night's sleep with it.
 But, do NOT go for dirt-cheap or old mattresses without a warranty, as it won't last as long as others!

 Firmness levels range between 1 to 10, with 1 being the softest and 10 being the highest.
 Because everyone has different needs, you should get the universal feel.